Iqbal Durrani: Books

-He wrote "Gandhi Se Pehle Gandhi" on the life of revolutionary tribal "Birsa Munda" of Jharkhand.
-Published in 2008, it was acclaimed both in the literary and the film world and was compared with Maxim Gorky's "Mother" by leading critics of Hindi literature.
+He wrote Gandhi Se Pehle Gandhi on the life of revolutionary tribal Birsa Munda of Jharkhand.
+Published in 2008, it was acclaimed both in the literary and the film world and was compared with Maxim Gorky's Mother by critics.

-He has been invited to speak on Bhagwan Mahavir's life & his teachings by various Jain organisations.
-It so happened that despite being a Muslim, he was invited inside of a Digambar Jain Temple (Ranchi) to speak in front of Jain Priests on Bhagwan Mahavir.
+He was invited to speak on Bhagwan Mahavir's life and his teachings by various Jain organisations.
+Despite his Muslim religion, he was invited inside a Digambar Jain Temple (Ranchi) to speak in front of Jain Priests on Mahavir.

-He has been writing books and scripts with spiritual contents.
+He writes books and scripts with spiritual contents.
 At present, he is working on Bhagwan Shri Mahavir.
-Iqbal Durrani is the only person in the world to translate Samveda in Hindi and Urdu.
-He announced about it in Uttar Pradesh saying that he is currently working on it.
+Iqbal Durrani is the first to translate Samveda in Hindi and Urdu.

 Awards

-He has received several awards for his social activities and writing, including:
+His awards for social activities and writing, including: